rune/rune/docs/docs/playtesting/best-practices-gameplay.md

 ### Support Two Players {#support-two-players}

-The majority of rooms on Dusk have exactly two players.
+The majority of rooms on Rune have exactly two players.
 For your game to be most successful, we recommend that it supports playing and is fun when played with one other person.

 ### Support Spectating {#support-spectators}

-Players on Dusk can spectate your game 👀 This can happen in many ways, e.g. if someone joins after the room has hit your game's `maxPlayers` or if someone joins after your game has called `Dusk.gameOver()`.
+Players on Rune can spectate your game 👀 This can happen in many ways, e.g. if someone joins after the room has hit your game's `maxPlayers` or if someone joins after your game has called `Rune.gameOver()`.
 You can identify spectators by having `yourPlayerId` as undefined (see [Player Info](../how-it-works/player-info.md)).
 Spectators should see all gameplay, but not have any UI for performing actions.

 ### Avoid UI Like Menu Screens, Pause Buttons, Audio Buttons, etc. {#avoid-ui-like-menu-screens-pause-buttons-high-score-screen-etc}

-Dusk’s UI provides a simple way to play/pause/restart that works for all games so you don’t need a menu screen or a pause button in your game.
+Rune’s UI provides a simple way to play/pause/restart that works for all games so you don’t need a menu screen or a pause button in your game.
 This lets players get into the action of your game, thereby making it faster to start playing and more fun for players!
-Similarly, there's no need for any audio buttons as Dusk has in-app UI for that, making things simpler for players.
+Similarly, there's no need for any audio buttons as Rune has in-app UI for that, making things simpler for players.

 ### Use Icons Instead of Text {#use-icons-instead-of-text}